CCDirectLink/CLS/proposals/1.0.0/modModules.md

 ### Per mod with fallback

-A modloader can used the method described in "Module resolution per mod" until `document.currentScript` looses it's value and then fall back to the method of "Global modules".
+A modloader can used the method described in "Module resolution per mod" until `document.currentScript` loses it's value and then fall back to the method of "Global modules".

 #### Advantages